 - Organizations will be notified of any decision via e-mail.
 All funding decisions are final.

 - If an organization is approved, grant checks will be mailed directly to the recipient’s address listed in the Cybergrant’s FrontDoor profile for the organization.
 Please allow four to six weeks for delivery.

-- In the event of being awarded a grant, organizations should contact the local facility from which funds were awarded in order to schedule a formal recognition event.
+- Upon receiving a grant, organizations should contact the local facility from which funds were awarded in order to schedule (subject to availability) a formal recognition event if such an event is desired.

 All grant applications are made subject to review of the organization’s reputation and activities and its agreement to comply with applicable terms and conditions.
 Submission of an application does not guarantee funding.
 Funding exclusions include: organizations that deny service, membership or other involvement on the basis of race, religion, color, sex, sexual orientation, gender identity, age, national origin, ancestry, citizenship, veteran, or disability status.